Tetrapod: Cenozoic

+Phylogeny

 Stem group

 Stem tetrapods are all animals more closely related to tetrapods than to lungfish, but excluding the tetrapod crown group.
 The cladogram below illustrates the relationships of stem-tetrapods.
 All these lineages are extinct except for Dipnomorpha and Tetrapoda; from Swartz, 2012:

 Crown group

 Crown tetrapods are defined as the nearest common ancestor of all living tetrapods (amphibians, reptiles, birds, and mammals) along with all of the descendants of that ancestor.

 The inclusion of certain extinct groups in the crown Tetrapoda depends on the relationships of modern amphibians, or lissamphibians.
 There are currently three major hypotheses on the origins of lissamphibians.
 In the temnospondyl hypothesis (TH), lissamphibians are most closely related to dissorophoid temnospondyls, which would make temnospondyls tetrapods.
 In the lepospondyl hypothesis (LH), lissamphibians are the sister taxon of lysorophian lepospondyls, making lepospondyls tetrapods and temnospondyls stem-tetrapods.
 In the polyphyletic hypothesis (PH), frogs and salamanders evolved from dissorophoid temnospondyls while caecilians come out of microsaur lepospondyls, making both lepospondyls and temnospondyls true tetrapods.